nbariletto/cbi_partitions/README.md

-# `cbi_partitions`: Conformal Bayesian Inference for Random Partition Models
+# `cbi_partitions`: Conformalized Bayesian Inference for Random Partition Models

-`cbi_partitions` is a Python library for performing Conformalized Bayesian Inference (CBI, introduced by [1]) for clustering problems based on partition-valued MCMC output from Bayesian random partition models.
-Leveraging MCMC samples and the Variation-of-Information (VI) metric between data partitions, the library provides: (i) a principled point estimate of the data clustering; (ii) credible sets of partitions with guaranteed posterior coverage and controlled size, built from a normalized measure of posterior typicality for any given partition (interpretable as a $p$-value and suitable for formal hypothesis testing); and (iii) a density-based clustering approach to explore and summarize the multimodal structure of the posterior distribution over the space of partitions.
+`cbi_partitions` is a Python library for performing Conformalized Bayesian Inference (CBI, introduced by [1]) for clustering problems based on partition-valued MCMC output.
+Leveraging MCMC samples and the Variation-of-Information (VI) metric between data partitions, the library provides: (i) a principled point estimate of the data clustering; (ii) credible sets of partitions with guaranteed posterior coverage and controlled size, built from conformal prediction principles [3] with a normalized measure of posterior typicality for any given partition (interpretable as a $p$-value and suitable for formal hypothesis testing); and (iii) a density-based clustering approach to explore and summarize the multimodal structure of the posterior distribution over the space of partitions.

 ## Installation